LordBrim/thesis/README.md

 - [x] Transfer donation screen into updates.
 The updates tab should have sub tabs as categories containing general, donation history, and donation incentives.
 All information regarding results are accumulated here.
   - [x] The general updates should contain appointments, requests, donations, and incentives.
 All information regarding processes are accumulated here.
 - [x] In request screen add a steps indicator to declutter current and previous screen.
-- [ ] Update UI for filing a request at file a request screen.
 - [x] Update UI design for file a request modal.
 Success and error.
-- [ ] Redesign modal for maps screen when a location is selected.
 - [x] Add date and timer modal to lockdown status
 - [x] Create a reusable modal for all screens